Zamboanga State College of Marine Sciences and Technology: Recent years

-From 1995 to 2003 the ZSCMST served as the center/lead agency of the Southern Mindanao Aquatic Resources Research and Development Zonal Network.
+From 1995 to 2003 the ZSCMST served as the lead agency of the Southern Mindanao Aquatic Resources Research and Development Zonal Network.
 As such, it assisted the Philippine Council for Aquatic and Marine Research and Development in managing and monitoring the aquatic resources research and development programs and projects of the networks 10 member institutions.
-ZSCMST over the years is known for its good track record on fisheries program and marine sciences thus recognized as Center of Excellence in Fisheries granted by the Commission on Higher Education.
+ZSCMST over the years is known for its good track record on fisheries program and marine sciences thus recognized as a Center of Excellence in Fisheries granted by the Commission on Higher Education (CHED).

 Along with the University of the Philippines in the Visayas and the University of the Philippines Marine Science Institute, the ZSCMST was chosen by the Department of Agriculture - Bureau of Agricultural Research as a lead agency for the National Research and Development Network for Capture Fisheries.
 It has served as a zonal center for fisheries and marine biodiversity of the Mindanao Advanced Education Project of the CHED.

 Media

-ZSCMST has its own radio station, 106.7 Marino News FM (DXCP), DXCP is also affiliated by Philippine Broadcasting Service.
-It is a 10 Kilowatts FM broadcast station serving the city of Zamboanga and nearby province of Basilan.
+ZSCMST has its own radio station, 106.7 Marino News FM (DXCP), DXCP is also affiliated by Presidential Broadcast Service.
+It is a 10 kilowatts FM broadcast station serving the city of Zamboanga and nearby province of Basilan.

+In December 2023, Marino News FM shut down its terrestrial operations temporarily due to upgrading of equipment and maintenance activities.
+However, it is still active on Facebook and on Zeno.fm.